-Michael Wall, Ph.D., joined the San Diego Natural History Museum as Curator of Entomology in January 2006 and was subsequently named Director of the Biodiversity Research Center of the Californias.
-He also currently serves as Vice President of Research and Public Programs.
+Michael Wall, Ph.D. joined the San Diego Natural History Museum as curator of entomology in January 2006 and was subsequently named director of the Biodiversity Research Center of the Californias (BRCC).
+He also currently serves as vice president of science and conservation.

 Dr. Wall’s interest in natural history began with plants.
-While working on both a B.S. and M.S. in botany at Auburn University, he became interested in the ecological relationships between plants and insects.
-After completing his Ph.D. in entomology at University of Connecticut in 2004, Dr. Wall received a postdoctoral fellowship to join a global biodiversity inventory (organized by the American Museum of Natural History and the Australian Museum).
+While working on both a bachelor of science (B.S.) and master of science (M.S.) in botany at Auburn University, he became interested in the ecological relationships between plants and insects.
+After completing his doctorate of philosophy (Ph.D.) in entomology at University of Connecticut in 2004, Dr. Wall received a postdoctoral fellowship to join a global biodiversity inventory (organized by the American Museum of Natural History and the Australian Museum).
 He is an award-winning teacher and Fulbright Fellow.
-When not at the Museum, you can find Dr. Wall hiking, running, and catching bugs with his wife, Allison, and two young children, Sydney and Connor.